 Surrogacy Without Celebrity: What it’s Really Like

 The parents are matched with their surrogate during a “double blind” selection process.
 First, both parties create profiles that discuss how they came to consider surrogacy, what their preferences are for the pregnancy and beyond, and where they stand on complicated issues like abortion.
-Once a surrogate accepts an intended parent’s profile, her own profile is then sent to the parents for consideration.
-Once everyone agrees to work together, the magic can really begin.
+Profiles will be exchanged between the surrogate and the intended parent(s), and once everyone agrees to work together, the magic can really begin.
 Quite often, the result of this unique relationship is a deep bond that can last for years following the birth!

 But, because IVF is not an exact science, there is still room for failure.
 Sometimes an embryo transfer may not take on the first try.
 This can make the journey longer than expected.
-As Dr. Bergman reminds parents and surrogates alike, “Surrogacy is a marathon, not a sprint.”
 It’s important to stay committed to the long-term goal.

 Parents wait, often on pins and needles, as their surrogate goes through hormone therapy to prepare her body for the embryo transfer.
 If it takes, the team work together to have the best possible pregnancy.
 Then, if all goes according to plan, the team comes together nine months later to celebrate the birth!

 Surrogates are not adoptive mothers.
 We often hear surrogates tell us, “I didn’t give my baby away.
 It was never mine to keep.
 I simply gave the parents their baby back.”
-As Mandy described, the moment of birth is life-affirming and empowering.
-It’s no surprise that so many surrogates wind up returning to have the experience more than once!
+Many surrogates find the moment of birth to be life-affirming and empowering.
+It’s no surprise that so many surrogates wind up returning to have the experience more than once.

 What’s important for potential surrogates to understand is that this process, no matter how empowering, isn’t for everyone.
-Growing Generations screens surrogates intensely, and as a result, only about 1% of applicants complete the journey from potential surrogate to Growing Generations’ surrogate.
+Growing Generations screens surrogates intensely, and as a result, only about 1% of applicants complete the journey from potential surrogate to a Growing Generations surrogate.
 Surrogacy can be a time imposition on families, and often means rearranging vacations, daily life, and other major life events.
 It’s important to be flexible.
-Mandy says she often tells people, “We’re not a family with a surrogate in it.
-We’re a surrogate family.
-Because the pregnancy impacts us all, we all have to make sacrifices.
-We all agree that those sacrifices are totally worth it.”

 Growing Generations has been building families of choice since 1996.
 With programs for a variety of intended parents, from single parents, to both heterosexual and homosexual couples, and yes, even celebrities.
 Growing Generations prides themselves on meeting the highest standards of ethical surrogacy.
-To date, just shy of 1,600 babies have been born through Growing Generations’ surrogacy program.
+To date, just over 1,750 babies have been born through Growing Generations’ surrogacy program.

 To learn more about surrogacy with Growing Generations, check out this infographic.